Kira (wrestler)

-Kira (born July 30, 2003, in Torreón, Coahuila) is a Mexican luchadora enmascarada, or masked professional wrestler working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), where she is one-half of the reigning Mexican National Women's Tag Team Champions (with Skadi).
-She previously performed as Andrómeda, Centella and Estrellita Lagunera.
+Kira (born July 30, 2003, in Torreón, Coahuila) is a Mexican professional wrestler working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
 Her real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Career

 Local (2012–2023)

 She made her debut in her hometown of Torreón at only nine years old, but only in exhibitions against her father and older trainers.
 Under the name Estrellita Lagunera she was a part of a big wrestling dynasty in Comarca Lagunera-area, Los Gran Jefes.
 She was the groups only female member, and is the daughter of wrestler Gran Jefe III.
 During this time she was part of the trio group La Tribu Lagunera, where she played an evil character.
 Their rivals during this time in the late 2010s were Linda Llamarada and Diosa Quetzal, two much older and more experienced female wrestlers.
 They feuded over the Mataleon Universal Tag Team Championships, in local promotion Mataleon.

 In her younger years she wrestled only in Comarca Lagunera: Torreón and Gómez Palacio.
 Locally she was very early praised for her daredevil aerial style of wrestling, performing moves such as springboards and her finisher being a 450 splash, moves very few women in wrestling perform.
 Some of the clips her moves went viral on Facebook and Twitter.
 During the latter part of the 2010s she also wrestled for the Monterrey based promotion Lucha Libre Feminil, a wrestling promotion dedicated solely to female professional wrestling.

 She participated in the TV show Little Big Shots, showing off her wrestling with father and trainer Gran Jefe III.

 On August 19, 2018, she won the UWF World Women's Championship against Perla Lagunera in the arena Terraza Elma in Apodaca, Nuevo León.
 She defended the title six times before losing it again to Perla Lagunera (later known as Artemiz) August 19, 2019.
 In a 2019 interview she claimed her biggest career goal was working for Consejo Mundial de Lucha Libre.
 In 2020 she signed a contract with Kaoz Lucha Libre, at the time the major promotion in the Monterrey and Regiomontano-area.

 She later claimed the local Arena Colon Women's Championship in 2022, a title she held for a year, defending it three times, before vacating it when moving to Mexico City.

 In February 2023 she moved to Mexico City to pursue a more professional wrestling career and started working independent dates in the area, for International Wrestling Revolution Group among other places and throughout the whole country, also in The Crash Lucha Libre.
 She has also wrestled in Colombia.